BACK TO THE FUTURE like a Vuja de in reverse gear...

-A. My secret identity is the meek mild-mannered computer consultant known as Computer Whiz.
-I specialize in helping small businesses and home offices.
-Besides the Rhubarb Revue, my community activities formerly included: Vice President of the Tam Valley Improvement Club (TVIC), Founder and Chair of T.V.
+A. Besides the Rhubarb Revue, my community activities formerly included: Vice President of the Tam Valley Improvement Club (TVIC), Founder and Chair of T.V.
 Services District's Revitalization and Safety Commission, President of the Marin BNI Power Lunch, Tam Valley School Technology Coordinator, and consultant to three successful local political campaigns.

 San Francisco Magazine Feb.
 2014 http://www.modernluxury.com/san-francisco/story/the-literary-review-disrupted

 Marin Magazine June issue: "Local Literature" at top of page 30.
 Marin Magazine is available by subscription, on select newsstands, and a snazzy digital version at: http://digital.marinmagazine.com/marinmagazine/june_2013#pg1

 Mill Valley Herald's front page interview with King: http://www.marinscope.com/mill_valley_herald/news/article_3329e140-8c20-11e2-91d0-001a4bcf887a.html

 Cobalt blue bottles in captivity at Las Vegas airportbar.

 Rodeo Beach, CA New Year's Day flower cermony.